icsmw/fshasher/CONTRIBUTING.md

 ## Creating a Pull Request

 1. Fork the `fshasher` repository to your GitHub account.
-2. Create a branch.
-Implement your changes, make sure `cargo test` doesn't produce errors, and `cargo +nightly clippy --all --all-features -- -D warnings` also passes without warnings.
+2. Create a branch and implement your changes.
+3. Add necessary tests and make sure `cargo test` doesn't produce errors.
+4. Check `cargo +nightly clippy --all --all-features -- -D warnings` for any warnings and errors.
-3. Submit a pull request when your changes are tested and ready for review.
+5. Submit a pull request when your changes are tested and ready for review.